roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

+===

- ****** The Adventures of Kathleen M. Ch.
-10 ****** byJust_Plain_Bob© Thursday morning the four men were waiting for her when she pulled up and parked at the mall.
+Thursday morning the four men were waiting for her when she pulled up and parked at the mall.
 Steve and Hank were already sitting on the front seat and Ralph was already in the back.
 Harry was standing there waiting so she knew she was expected to take the middle of the back seat.
 She got in the Accord and Harry got in after her.
 As Harry closed the door Hank said:

  "We set up a rotation sweetie.
 We drew for position and the way it came out is Ralph, Harry, Steve and then me.
 Ralph gets you on the way to work this morning and Harry gets you on the way home.
 You sit up front with Steve tomorrow and make him smile on the way to school and I'll get mine on the way home.
 Monday the rotation will start over."